exakat/exakat/docs/Rules.rst

 The argument typehint and its default value don't match.

-The code may lint and load, and even work when the argument are provided.
+The code may lint and load, and even work when the arguments are provided.
 Though, PHP won't eventually execute it.

 Most of the mismatch problems are caught by PHP at linting time.
-You'll get the following error message : 'Argument 1 passed to foo() must be of the type integer, string given'.
+It displays the following error message : 'Argument 1 passed to foo() must be of the type integer, string given'.

 The default value may be a constant (normal or class constant) : as such, PHP might find its value only at execution time, from another include.
 As such, PHP doesn't report anything about the situation at compile time.